collinaryart/Python-Football-Manager-Simulator/README.md

   3. the number of players from each team that are receiving the award.

 Additionally, it maintains a leaderboard to track player awards based on their performance throughout the season.

-# Acknowledgements

-This manager was coded as a Monash University assignment.
-Provided by the Monash Faculty of IT team were the scripts of generic ADT definitions, decorators, binary search, merge sort and the testcases.